First, quick facts to describe the country.

 Note: If you are planning a trip to Venezuela and plan to drive – check the need for an International Driver’s License in Venezuela for you.

-3 Fact: Venezuela has some of the largest oil reserves, yet the people are very poor
+3 Fact: Venezuela has the world’s largest oil reserves, yet poverty remains widespread

 4 Fact: There’s a place in Venezuela where there’s a storm most of the year